 Toray Group Companies in and outside Japan have also established their own internal systems and rules and are conducting CSR procurement surveys of their suppliers.
 They also ask suppliers to comply with the Toray Group CSR Procurement Guidelines, while conducting audits and other measures to continually ascertain the status of supplier CSR initiatives and to request improvements.

 Group companies outside Japan ask their suppliers to implement CSR initiatives.
 For suppliers that have not received such requests, Toray Industries conducts CSR procurement surveys and other measures to support CSR procurement at overseas group companies.
 In fiscal 2022, 80 group companies outside Japan sent the Toray Group CSR Procurement Guidelines to 2,212 of their major suppliers.
-In addition to requesting cooperation and compliance, the group companies are working to obtain written agreements from them on adherence to the guidelines.
-With the support of Toray Industries, overseas affiliates will continue to obtain written agreements from existing and new suppliers.
+In fiscal 2023, 129 more business partners were contacted, reaching a total of 2,341 major suppliers as of March 31, 2024.
+In addition to requesting cooperation and compliance, the group companies are working to obtain written agreement from them stating they will adhere to the guidelines.
+As a result, by the end of fiscal 2023, they had obtained such agreements from 1,542 suppliers, excluding 121 companies that group companies do not expect to do business with in the future.
+With the support of Toray Industries, group companies outside Japan will continue to obtain written agreements from existing and new suppliers.

 Group companies in Japan also continued to request CSR procurement measures from their suppliers.
-In fiscal 2022, these companies conducted a CSR procurement survey among their major suppliers and received 466 responses.
+In fiscal 2023, these companies conducted a CSR procurement survey among their major suppliers and received 851 responses.
 In addition to checking the CSR promotion situation at each supplier using the questionnaire, the relevant evaluation results were shared with each supplier as feedback.
-The suppliers requiring further investigation of their CSR practices were subject to such investigation, and Toray Group companies in Japan requested that suppliers requiring further investigation of their CSR practices make improvements.
+The suppliers requiring further investigation of their CSR practices were subject to such investigation, and group companies in Japan requested that suppliers requiring further investigation of their CSR practices make improvements.
 In fiscal 2022, 41 group companies in Japan sent the Toray Group CSR Procurement Guidelines to 1,539 major suppliers and requested their cooperation and compliance.
-The affiliates will continue to carry out activities to obtain written agreements from suppliers on adherence to the guidelines.
+In fiscal 2023, 14 more business partners were contacted, reaching a total of 1,553 major suppliers as of March 31, 2024.
+Group companies in Japan have been carrying out activities to obtain written agreements from suppliers on adherence to the guidelines.
+As a result, by the end of fiscal 2023, these group companies obtained written agreements from 1,319 suppliers, excluding 57 suppliers that these group companies do not expect to do business with in the future.
+With the support of Toray Industries, the group companies in Japan will continue to obtain written agreements from existing and new suppliers.

+Furthermore, the CSR Roadmap 2025 sets KPI for the percentage of group-wide suppliers that have agreed to follow the Toray Group CSR Procurement Guidelines.
+The targets for fiscal 2023, 2024, and 2025 are 75%, 85% and 90% or higher, respectively.
+In fiscal 2023, agreement was obtained from 3,240 out of 4,218 major Toray Group suppliers, representing 76.8% of business partners.

+Examples of Workplace Initiatives in Fiscal 2023

+Initiatives by the U.S. Toray Group Procurement Team

+The Toray Group procurement team in the United States, consisting of procurement representatives from eight Toray Group companies in the country, participated in the annual conference held by the Institute for Supply Management in Dallas, Texas.
+The team also engaged in discussions regarding initiatives relating to Toray Group projects in 2023 and 2024.

+Members of the U.S. Toray Group procurement team who attended the meeting